Nouns can be countable and uncountable in nature. Here, on this page, you find the difference between countable nouns and uncountable nouns.

 There are two hairs in the bathtub.
 Both are short.

-Words which are used with countable and uncountable nouns.
+Words that are used with countable and uncountable nouns.